uin3566/AllAngleExpandableButton/README.md

     app:aebSubButtonTextColor="#ff0000ff"
     app:aebSubButtonTextSizeSp="18dp"/>
 ```
-then, use AllAngleExpandableButton in java code like this:
+use AllAngleExpandableButton in java code like this:
 * step1: define an ArrayList to store button infos and set the list to AllAngleExpandableButton
 ```java
     final List<ButtonData> buttonDatas = new ArrayList<>();